turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

     at Context.<anonymous> (test/index-test.js:3:5)
 ```

-It's saying that it doesn't know what `assert` is, which makes sense because we haven't told our file to care about Chai, nor have we told it which API we want to use (remember Chai lets us choose between `should`, `expect`, or `assert`).
+It's saying that it doesn't know what `assert` is, and recall that `assert` comes from the Chai library.
+At this point we haven't told our file to care about Chai, nor have we told it which API we want to use (remember Chai lets us choose between `should`, `expect`, or `assert`).

 Import Chai and the `assert` library, at the top of your test file: